-Every garden should incorporate some climbing plants or trellised shrubs.
+Every garden should incorporate a few climbing plants or trellised shrubs.
 They add height and relief.
-They can also provide valuable extra privacy.
+They can also provide welcome extra privacy.
 Or create a separation between different parts of the garden.

 Not necessarily.
-It depends on the type of climber you are growing.
-Most climbing plants need to be attached to a support, or at least guided to the support to help them hang on.
+It really depends on the type of climber you're growing.
+Most climbing plants need to be attached to a support, or at least guided towards the support to help them hold on.

-Other plants can take care of themselves, such as ivy, Virginia creeper or climbing hydrangeas.
-These are called self-adhesive climbers.
+Other plants, such as ivy, Virginia creeper or climbing hydrangeas, can take care of themselves.
+These are known as self-adhering climbers.
 They cling naturally to a garden wall or fence and support themselves in this way, without the need for a trellis.

 What to look out for when choosing a support for a climbing plant?

-Each plant has its own preferences in terms of support.
+Every plant has its own preferences when it comes to support.

-Choose supports that are strong enough for the plants you want to guide or support.
+Choose supports that are strong enough for the plants you wish to guide or support.
 Choose weather-resistant materials (galvanized steel, painted or treated wood).

-Takeinto account the decorative aspect of the support.
-They can serve as interesting focal points in the garden (a flowering trellis, an obelisk marking the beginning of a path), or can delineate distinct areas (fences, trellis panels, pergolas).
-You can also paint the structure in a bright or contrasting color with the flowers. - The plant/support match
+Consider the decorative aspect of the support.
+They can serve as interesting focal points in the garden (flower arbors, obelisks marking the start of a path), or can delineate distinct areas (fences, trellis panels, pergolas).
+You can also paint the structure in a bright color or one that contrasts with the bright flowers.

 Finally, think about the types of plants you want to grow.
-A climbing rose needs a different type of support than a sweet pea; beans need a different type of support than a tomato or cucumber plant.
+A climbing rose needs a different kind of support from a sweet pea; beans need a different kind of support from a tomato or cucumber plant.

 Which type of support for which climbing plant?

-Here are five types of climbing plant supports that will help you keep them healthy.
+Here are five types of climbing plant supports to help you keep them healthy.

 1. Flat lattice

-Often used to define a space or provide a sense of privacy, flat trellises can be freestanding or anchored to a wall or posts.
-They are often relatively easy to move around if you want to try different effects.
+Often used to define a space or give a sense of privacy, flat lattices can be freestanding or anchored to a wall or posts.
+They're often relatively easy to move around if you want to try out different effects.
 Be sure to choose a trellis strong enough to support the weight of the growing plant.
 Several styles of trellis exist: wood, metal or wrought iron.
-It’s up to you to choose what best suits your garden style.
+It's up to you to choose what best suits your garden style.

-Not all climbers grow vertically.
-Mesh comes in many different sizes and shapes.
+Not all climbing plants grow vertically.
+Trellises come in many different shapes and sizes.

 2. Stakes

-In some cases, a simple wooden or metal stake is all that is needed, placed in the soil when the seeds are planted or when the plant is put in the ground.
-A straight stake or circular support, called a plant support ring.
-As the plants grow, use string or strips of fabric, loosely tied, to keep the plants upright.
+In some cases, a simple wooden or metal stake is all that's needed, placed in the soil when the seeds are planted or when the plant is put in the ground.
+A straight stake or circular support, known as a plant support ring.
+As the plants grow, use string or strips of fabric, loosely tied, to keep them upright.

 3. Arches

 Both practical and aesthetic, the garden arch is often a key decorative element.
 Its style, size and location must be adapted to your garden.
-Most often made of metal or wood, the arches are treated to resist to bad weather.
-Although they may look very bare at first, once the plants and flowers grow around them, the arch will quickly come to life.
+Most often made of metal or wood, arches are treated to withstand the elements.
+Although they may look very bare at first, once plants and flowers have grown up around them, the arch will quickly come to life.

 4. Obelisks